- US Online Poker

 An organization representing 22 municipalities in southeast Connecticut asked Gov. Ned Lamont last week to authorize online gambling in the state.

-According to GGB News, the Southeastern Connecticut Council of Governments (SCCOG) said that the ongoing shutdowns related to COVID-19 make it necessary for the two tribal casinos to offer their games online on a temporary basis.
+According to GGB News, the Southeastern Connecticut Council of Governments (SCCOG) said that the ongoing shutdowns related to COVID-19 make it necessary for the two tribes to offer their casino games online in Connecticut on a temporary basis.

 The governor summarily dismissed the idea.
 Lamont described online gambling as a “significant policy decision” and said it would be inappropriate to approve it by executive order, even on a temporary basis.